AbhishekIT22112002/Task_management_System/README.md

 This will create a `dist` folder inside the `frontend` directory with the production-ready build.

+**⚠️ IMPORTANT:** Do NOT start the frontend development server (`npm run dev`).
+We only need to build the frontend.
+The backend server will serve the frontend build automatically on backend url.

 ---

 ### Step 4: Start the Backend Server